-Notes:

-HS or Less - high school education or less

-BA/BS - bachelor's degree
+Notes: HS or Less - high school education or less BA/BS - bachelor's degree

-This graph shows the average and median amounts given to neighborhood and community organizations in 2010 by the head of household's education level, among U.S. donor households.
+This graph shows the average and median amounts given to neighborhood and community organizations in 2012 by the head of household's education level, among U.S. donor households.

-- On average, donor households headed by an individual with some college education gave \$101 less than donor households headed by an individual with at least some graduate coursework and \$77 less than donor households headed by an individual with a bachelor's degree to neighborhood and community organizations. - Though donor households headed by an individual with a high school degree or less gave a larger average amount to neighborhood and community organizations than households headed by an individual with some college education, these households' median gift was the smallest. - Among all U. S. donor households, the average total gift to neighborhood and community organizations was \$244 (median=\$100).
+- Though households headed by individuals with higher education levels gave at higher rates to neighborhood and community organizations, those that gave did not necessarily donate more on average to these organizations.
+On average, donor households headed by an individual with some college education gave \$35 more than donor households headed by an individual with at least some graduate coursework and \$66 more than donor households headed by an individual with a bachelor's degree to neighborhood and community organizations. - Among all U. S. donor households, the average total gift to neighborhood and community organizations was \$243 (median=\$100).